Web Hosting and Domain FAQs

 What type of hosting should I buy?

-Hosting comes in a lot of different configurations, and the answer will depend upon the site you’re trying to build and what you’re trying to do.
-Generally speaking, most Spork Marketing clients purchase our Linux Deluxe Plan on an annual basis.
-If you’re not certain about which hosting to buy, feel free to contact us and we can help you out free of charge.
+Hosting comes in a lot of different configurations, and the answer will depend upon the site you're trying to build and what you're trying to do.
+Generally speaking, small business owners can get by with an inexpensive hosting account.

 What does FTP mean?